Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

 Conjugated linoleic acid has safer effects when taken orally in amounts found in food.

-However, it decreases its levels of effectiveness when taken in medicinal amounts (amounts greater than those found in food).
+However, it decreases its levels of effectiveness when taken in medicinal amounts (amounts more significant than those found in food).

 Consuming it in large quantities can cause side effects such as an upset stomach, diarrhea, nausea, and fatigue.